 Under the hood, each FAQ site can be connected to a queue and to an e-mail address/e-mail contact form.
-These integrations make it easier for patrons to find what they need.
+These integrations make it easier for guests to find what they need.
 The FAQ provides answers to commonly asked questions.
-Chat lets patrons contact librarians in real time.
-And e-mail is available to enable patrons to reach librarians when your service is offline or if the patron does not wish to chat.
-Plus chat and e-mail are great ways for patrons to submit their own question to be added to the FAQ!
+Chat lets guests contact operators in real time.
+And e-mail is available to enable guests to reach operators when your service is offline or if the guest does not wish to chat.
+Plus chat and e-mail are great ways for guests to submit their own question to be added to the FAQ!

 The "Real-time chat" and "Email us" links in the right sidebar are hooked up in the same way as the "Ask us" button and "Not finding what you need?
 Contact us!" link at the bottom of the page.
 But either or both of these links can easily be overridden if desired by editing the right-sidebar.html template.